Valspar: Era of acquisitions

 Before the 1980s, Valspar's primary focus was on its consumer business.

 In 1984, the company acquired Mobil's coatings division for $100 million, which was a low price because the division represented less than 0.5 percent of Mobil's total business.
 This acquisition effectively doubled Valspar's revenues.
 Valspar completed the integration of Mobil's operations by 1986.

 Richard Rompala, formerly of PPG Industries, became president of Valspar in 1994, chief executive officer in 1995, and chairman in 1998.
 He pushed the then-primarily North American company into China, Hong Kong, Brazil, Mexico, and South Africa and acquired a number of companies.
 In 2000, Valspar acquired Lilly Industries for $1.04 billion, which required Valspar to divest its mirror coatings business to conform with U.S. antitrust law.
 Because of the cooling economy, restructuring charges from 14 plant closings in 2001, increasing raw materials prices, and higher debt servicing costs, Valspar's 26 consecutive years of earnings growth ended.

 In 2005, Valspar bought Samuel Cabot Incorporated, known for its Cabot brand interior and exterior stains and finishes.
 Cabot had been privately owned since 1877.

+In December 2006, the Valspar acquired the powder coatings business of H.B.
+Fuller.
+H.B.
+Fuller’s powder coatings business, which had net sales of approximately $75 million in 2005, serves customers in 26 countries from manufacturing facilities in the United States and the United Kingdom.

 Sherwin-Williams acquired Valspar on June 1, 2017 in an all-cash deal valued at $9.3 billion.

+2017 formulation controversy

+Valspar faced significant public scrutiny and financial liability in 2017 following a widespread product defect involving its signature paint line sold through the UK retailer B&Q. The controversy arose after Valspar modified its paint formulation by removing a specific preservative additive, a move intended to reduce chemical content but which inadvertently allowed bacteria to proliferate within the cans.
+Once applied to interior walls, the bacterial breakdown released volatile sulfur-based gases, resulting in a pungent odor described by consumers as "cat urine" or "rotten animals".
+The stench was notably exacerbated by atmospheric heat and direct sunlight, making many homes uninhabitable.

+Initially, Valspar attributed the phenomenon to environmental factors such as porous wall surfaces or improper preparation; however, as the volume of complaints escalated, the manufacturer officially acknowledged the bacterial contamination.
+To mitigate the reputational damage, Valspar committed to a compensation scheme that covered the costs of professional redecoration and the purchase of specialized alkaline-based sealants required to neutralize the persistent ammonia-like fumes.